sumgup/CleanCodeWorkshops/Tracks/Functional/CodeWorkshops/ImperativeToFunctional-DownloadAndUploadFile/ImperativeToFunctional/StepsToConvertToFunctional.md

 Encapsulates a method that has one parameter and returns a value of the type specified by the *TResult* parameter.

+Encapsulation (Dictionary Meaning) : The action of enclosing something in or as if in a capsule.

 C# Syntax

 ```csharp